-•Use multiple expressions when multiple questions must be asked and the result of each expression may have an effect on the other expressions:

-•AND:

-- -All Boolean expressions must evaluate to true before the entire expression is true. - -If any expression is false then whole expression evaluates to false.

-•OR:

-- -If any Boolean expression evaluates to true then the entire expression evaluates to true. - -All Boolean expressions must evaluate to false before the entire expression is false.
+- •Use multiple expressions when multiple questions must be asked and the result of expressions are related: - •AND (strict: all must apply): - All Boolean expressions must evaluate to true before the entire expression is true. - •If any expression is false then whole expression evaluates to false. - •OR (at least one must apply): - If any Boolean expression evaluates to true then the entire expression evaluates to true. - All Boolean expressions must evaluate to false before the entire expression is false.